U.S. Representative, California

 Summary

-Laura Syril Friedman is an American politician and former film producer who is the member for California's 30th congressional district.
+Laura Syril Friedman is an American politician and former film producer who is the member for California's 30th congressional district in the House of Representatives.
 A member of the Democratic Party, she previously represented California's 44th State Assembly district from 2016 to 2024.

 See where Rep. Friedman stands — alongside Democratic and Republican positions.